 3. May Spike Blood Sugar Levels

 For people with diabetes, blood sugar swings are best avoided because of their limited insulin production.
-And even for those people without diabetes, drastic changes in blood sugar can cause energy levels to crash once the sugar high has gone down.
+Even for those people without diabetes, drastic changes in blood sugar can cause energy levels to crash once the sugar high has gone down.

 Furthermore, fructose, the type of sugar found in most fruits, is processed by the liver.
 If you’re on an all-juice diet or juice cleanse, the organ can become overwhelmed and convert the sugar to fat instead, making you more susceptible to insulin resistance, which can lead to diabetes or heart disease over time.